 Cornish Food and Drink

 Cornwall has something of a reputation for fine food and dining.
 With fresh, quality ingredients attracting top class chefs, unique products like Yarg cheese, clotted cream and pasties (not forgetting Cornwall's fine fresh fish!), it's easy to see why Cornwall is a foodie paradise.
-Don't forget to use your Privilege Card!
+Don't forget to look at our Holiday Extras scheme!

 There are plenty of great restaurants in Cornwall, although sometimes many of them may get overshadowed by the big names of Jamie Oliver, Nathan Outlaw and Rick Stein, who all have restaurants on the north coast.
 Other places to eat worthy of a mention include The Olive Tree, St Merryn, Warne's Bar & Restaurant in Wadebridge and Little Kahuna Restaurant in Newquay.
 The café at Eden is worth a stop too – like many of Cornwall’s better restaurants they use all local ingredients and grow much of it themselves.
 To find out more information about local restaurants near your holiday cottage, please visit our explore Cornwall section and find the relevant area.